 - (b) Pursuant to the Trust Deed, the REIT Manager determines the date (the "Record Date") in respect of each distribution period for the purpose of establishing Unitholder entitlements to distributions.
-The Record Date has been set as 12th May, 2011 in respect of the final distribution for the period from 1st July, 2010 to 31st December, 2010.
-The final distribution will be paid out to Unitholders on or about 23rd May, 2011.
-The total amount of final distribution to be paid to Unitholders of approximately HK\$338.7 million is arrived at based on the final distribution per Unit of HK\$0.104 and the number of Units expected to be in issue at the Record Date that are entitled to distributions as detailed in note (d) below.
-The total amount of the distributions to Unitholders for the year, being the total of the interim distribution of approximately HK\$278.2 million and the final distribution of approximately HK\$338.7 million, amounted to HK\$616.9 million or approximately 90.3% of the Total Distributable Income for the year. - (c) Pursuant to the distribution deed dated 2nd March, 2007, Great Prestige Investments Limited, a wholly-owned subsidiary of Regal Hotels International Holdings Limited, agreed to waive its distribution entitlements with respect to 373,134,326 Units held (the "RHIHL AEP Units") pending completion of the RHIHL AEP (as defined hereinafter) at the relevant Initial Hotels (as defined hereinafter).
-Following the completion and hand over of the 280 additional rooms in Regal Riverside Hotel to Regal REIT on 26th June, 2009, the RHIHL AEP was completed and, accordingly, all RHIHL AEP Units became entitled to any distributions for periods commencing from 1st July, 2009. - (d) The number of Units expected to be entitled to distributions for the period from 1st July, 2010 to 31st December, 2010 is calculated as follows:
+The Record Date has been set as 14th May, 2012 in respect of the final distribution for the period from 1st July, 2011 to 31st December, 2011.
+The final distribution will be paid out to Unitholders on or about 23rd May, 2012.
+The total amount of final distribution to be paid to Unitholders of approximately HK\$205.2 million is arrived at based on the final distribution per Unit of HK\$0.063 and the number of Units expected to be in issue at the Record Date that are entitled to distributions as detailed in note (c) below.
+The total amount of the distributions to Unitholders for the year, being the total of the interim distribution of approximately HK\$185.7 million and the final distribution of approximately HK\$205.2 million, amounted to HK\$390.9 million or approximately 98.2% of the Total Distributable Income for the year. - (c) The number of Units expected to be entitled to distributions for the period from 1st July, 2011 to 31st December, 2011 is 3,257,431,189.
+This does not take into consideration any Units which may be repurchased and cancelled or any other changes in the number of the issued Units subsequent to the approval of the consolidated financial statements but before the Record Date. - (d) The final distribution of HK\$0.063 per Unit for the period from 1st July, 2011 to 31st December, 2011, involving an amount of approximately HK\$205.2 million, was resolved and declared by the REIT Manager on 20th March, 2012.
+Accordingly, the distribution is not reflected as a distribution payable in the consolidated financial statements and will be reflected in the consolidated financial statements for the year ending 31st December, 2012.
+The final distribution for the period from 1st July, 2010 to 31st December, 2010 of approximately HK\$338.7 million was included in the amount of distributions paid during the year as reported in the current year consolidated financial statements. - (e) Amounts set aside by Regal REIT for the furniture, fixtures and equipment reserve with respect to Regal Airport Hotel, Regal Hongkong Hotel, Regal Kowloon Hotel, Regal Oriental Hotel and Regal Riverside Hotel (collectively, the "Initial Hotels" and each referred to as the "Initial Hotel"), and Regal iClub Hotel aggregated approximately HK\$34.7 million.
+In 2010, the amounts for the Initial Hotels contributed by the lessee and the lessors aggregated HK\$27.7 million and HK\$13.9 million, respectively.